aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 1. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.

 1. In the PowerShell session within the Cloud Shell pane, run the following to create an Azure Key Vault in the resource group **AZ500LAB10-<inject key="DeploymentID" enableCopy="false"/>**.
-(If you chose another name for this lab's Resource Group out of Task 1, use that name for this task as well).
 The Key Vault name must be unique.
 Remember the name you have chosen.
 You will need it throughout this lab.

     ```powershell
     $kvName = 'az500kv' + $(Get-Random)